mariotoffia/pyPwExt/README.md

 }
 ```

 It logs the objects in the payload and the response, and if any error occurs, if exception-log it automatically.
-It also records metrics for *my-service* in the namespace *POG* as an example of setting the environment variables *POWERTOOLS_SERVICE_NAME* and *POWERTOOLS_METRICS_NAMESPACE* to *my-service* and *POG* respectively.
+It also records metrics for *my-service* in the namespace *my-namespace* as an example of setting the environment variables *POWERTOOLS_SERVICE_NAME* and *POWERTOOLS_METRICS_NAMESPACE* to *my-service* and *my-namespace* respectively.

 ### Sample Calling other HTTP endpoints